Husk (film): Plot

-Later, Scott hallucinates again, this time lured by Corey into the cornfield, where he witnesses Corey kill Alex in a jealous rage with a pitchfork, then dress his body as a scarecrow and leave it in the cornfield, his blood seeping into the ground.
-Scott wakes from his hallucination and finds himself in the clearing.
-A scarecrow emerges and attacks Scott, tearing at him with the nails driven into its hands before Brian smashes its head in with an axe.
-He helps Scott back to the house where Chris admits that he and Natalie also saw a young boy.
-While Brian searches the house Chris tries to convince Scott that Brian is unstable and that they should leave together in the truck he discovered in the barn.
+Scott is lured into the cornfield and experiences another flashback of Corey Comstock murdering his brother Alex with a pitchfork and staging his remains as a scarecrow as the soil absorbs his blood.

+Scott snaps back to reality in the clearing.
+A Scarecrow attacks Scott, tearing at him with nails driven into its hands, before Brian smashes its head in with an axe.
+He helps Scott back to the farmhouse, where Chris admits that he and Natalie had also seen a young boy.
+While Brian searches the house, Chris tries to convince Scott that Brian is unstable and that they should leave together in the truck parked in the barn.
 Scott refuses and leaves to find Brian in the house.

 In the cellar, Scott and Brian find Corey's remains holding a shotgun, indicating Corey died by suicide.
-Outside, Chris hot-wires the truck and drives through the cornfield only to be assaulted by several scarecrows.
-Brian saves him, armed with Corey's shotgun, but is killed by scarecrow Natalie when he can't bring himself to shoot her.
-Chris returns to the house where Scott has deduced that Alex is the spirit haunting the cornfield and the only time it is safe is when Alex is possessing the body of a new victim and is upstairs sewing a mask since he can only occupy one body at a time.
-While Alex is busy possessing Brian, Chris and Scott plan to burn down the corn field with gasoline from the cars.
-However Alex finishes before they can and attacks them with numerous scarecrows.
+Outside, Chris hot-wires the truck and drives through the cornfield only to be assaulted by several Scarecrows.
+Brian saves him with Corey's shotgun, but is killed by Scarecrow Natalie when he can't bring himself to shoot her.
+Chris returns to the house as Scott theorizes that Alex Comstock is the spirit haunting the cornfield, and that the only time they're safe is when Alex possesses a new victim's body, since he can only occupy one body at a time.
+While Alex possesses Brian, Chris, and Scott plan to burn down the cornfield.
+Alex arrives before they can finish and attacks them with numerous Scarecrows.
 Chris kills several with the shotgun before he and Scott agree to split up to have better chances of survival.
-As Chris makes his way to the road, he is attacked by scarecrow Brian and impaled on a fence post.
-He tears Brian's mask in two, breaking Alex's hold over him only to hear another scarecrow closing in.
-Scott tries to set fire to the field but Alex's original scarecrow knocks him unconscious.
+As Chris makes his way to the road, he is attacked by Scarecrow Brian and impaled on a fence post.
+He tears Brian's mask in two, breaking Alex's hold over him, only to hear another possessed Scarecrow closing in.
+Scott tries to set fire to the field, but Alex knocks him unconscious.

-Scott wakes, finding himself in the clearing where Alex has mounted Chris on the scaffold.
-Remembering his vision, Scott finds the pitchfork used to kill Alex and stabs him repeatedly with it.
-When Alex gets back up, Chris grabs him, allowing Scott to escape.
-Alex kills Chris and chases after Scott, who runs towards the road.
-He emerges from the cornfield and collapses due to his injuries near the SUV.
-A car drives up and a couple begin searching the SUV, but Scott is unable to call out loud enough to get their attention.
-Alex emerges from the corn, standing between the couple inspecting the SUV and Scott, and looks back at Scott with a sinister glance before lying down hidden in the tall grass.
-The couple finally notice Scott and rush toward him, Scott unable to warn them and the credits roll.
+Scott awakens in the clearing where Chris is mounted on a cross-frame post.
+Remembering the flashbacks, Scott finds the pitchfork Corey used to murder Alex and stabs him with it.
+When Alex gets back up, Chris grabs him so Scott can escape.
+Alex murders Chris and chases after Scott.
+He emerges from the cornfield and collapses due to his injuries.
+A car drives up, and a couple searches the SUV for survivors, but Scott is unable to get their attention.
+Alex emerges from the cornfield and looks back at Scott with a sinister glance as the couple sees him lying near the road before the credits roll.